Travel agency managers work in retail travel outlets, promoting and selling holidays and travel-related products

 What to expect

-- There is an emphasis on meeting sales and productivity targets, which may be stressful.
+- There is an emphasis on meeting sales and productivity targets.

-- Uniforms and/or a smart appearance are required in most organisations.
+- Uniforms and a smart appearance are required in most organisations.

-- There is occasional travel within a working day, plus overseas travel, sometimes at fairly short notice.
-Regular absence from home overnight is uncommon.
+- There is occasional travel within a working day, plus overseas travel.

-A degree, HND or foundation degree is not generally required for entry into the profession.
-However, subjects covering travel, business and management modules are useful, in particular those which have involved a practical work placement.
+Although you don't need a degree, HND or foundation degree to become a travel agency manager, subjects that include travel, business and management modules are useful, particularly if they have a practical work placement.